ctjlewis/enable-browser-mode/README.md

 By importing this package (which depends on JSDOM), we can expose the `window` and `document` globals to the whole project, meaning we can write all of our browser-optimized (and DOM-heavy) code in a file like `browser.js`, but still use that same code for server-side rendering in Node with `require('browser.js')`.

  In Node, `web-widgets` builds out the widget tree on the virtual DOM and then exports it as flat HTML using the `Node.outerHTML` property, and in the browser, the DOM is manipulated directly on-the-fly (i.e. with `Node.appendChild`).
-With `enable-browser-window`, all that is needed to reuse the original browser library is creating an separate JS file for Node, importing this package, and then importing your browser code:
+With `enable-browser-mode`, all that is needed to reuse the original browser library is creating an separate JS file for Node, importing this package, and then importing your browser code:
  ```
  require('enable-browser-mode');
  require('browser.js');